 Another trend to recently hit the London foodie scene is the bottomless brunch, where you can eat as many croissants and drink as much prosecco as you want… for breakfast.
 I guess they’re a bit like an upmarket Man vs. Food challenge, except you don’t get your photo on the wall at the end of it.
 Some can be quite expensive (they have to make their money somehow!) but if you go on an empty stomach and make the most of it, they can be pretty good value.
 I’ve tried the one at the Roundhouse, which you can read about in more detail here.

 I’m a bit worried at how much of this list involves food, but a girl’s gotta eat!
 Dinerama is a street food market in trendy Shoreditch (though there are others dotted around the city) where you can try some of the best of London eats all under one roof (except there is no roof).
 Whether you fancy lobster mac and cheese, pizza, burger, or even just a delicious cocktail, Dinerama has got you covered (except there is no roof… Oh wait I’ve already said that).

+If you are more traditionally inclined and want to know what to do in London, have a look at The Discoveries Of blog for a great weekend itinerary!
 How do you feel about non-traditional tourist sites?
 Do you tend to stick to guide books?
 What are your favourite things to do in London?